 Another test-tube study found that guarana suppressed the growth of cancer cells in the colon, as well as stimulated their death (37).

-It’s believed that the potential anti-cancer properties of guarana stem from its content of xanthines, which are compounds that are similar to caffeine, theobromine and catechins.
+Scientists believe that the potential anti-cancer properties of guarana stem from its content of xanthines, which are compounds that are similar to caffeine and theobromine.

 That said, though the results of test-tube and animal studies are promising, more human-based research is needed.

 Summary Animal and test-tube studies have found that guarana may have anti-cancer properties.
 However, human-based research is required before recommending guarana for treatment.

 Guarana contains many compounds that may inhibit or kill harmful bacteria.

 One of these bacteria is Escherichia coli (E. coli), which lives in the intestines of humans and animals.

 Summary Guarana contains compounds that may inhibit or kill harmful bacteria, such as E. coli and Streptococcus mutans.

 It’s common for eyesight to progressively worsen with age.

 Things like sunlight, poor diet and certain lifestyle choices like smoking can wear down your eyes over time and increase your risk of eye-related disorders (43).